 Figure 1, connection of the antenna coil to the analyzer

 It is essential that the analyzer is calibrated before each measurement.
-The open, short and load calibration loads have to be connected to the end of the test port extension cable, in this case to the SMA plug (see Figure 2).
+The open, short and load calibration loads must be connected to the end of the test port extension cable, in this case to the SMA plug (see Figure 2).
 Please refer to the user’s manual on how to carry out the steps for OSL calibration.

 Figure 2, calibration loads connected to the end of the test port extension

 Once the calibration process is completed, the analyzer can be connected to the antenna via the test port extension cable.
 As a first verification step, we will visualize the graphs of the impedance characteristics of the antenna.
 We will start visualizing the reflection characteristics in the Smith Chart mode.
-In this case the analyzer center frequency was set to a value of 36 MHz and the span to 71 MHz.
+In this case the analyzer centre frequency was set to a value of 36 MHz and the span to 71 MHz.
 The screen capture of the Smith chart is shown in the Figure 3.
 The marker is positioned around the self-resonance point of the antenna, which is around 52 MHz in this case.